ricardoboss/Volter/docs/api/README.md

 * `success`: whether or not the request was successfully processed.
 * `result`: not-null for requests which return data.
 If `success` is `false`, this is `null` most of the time.
 * `messages`: status messages, usually meant for reporting information to the user.
-* `errors`: error messages to help debug what went wrong.
+* `error`: (optional) error type to help debug what went wrong.

 The response code is also important for handling errors.
 The response above for example has response code `401 Unauthorized`.

 #### Variables